seandelacerda/CST383_final_project/README.md

 Since we originally intended to use location data for our predictors, we decided to drop any rows where location data contained NA values.

+After the feature engineering above was complete, we still had 3351 NA values in the duration feature.
+While this data would require a lot of processing to convert the datapoints to a standardized numeric format, we decided to leave this feature in place initially.
+At this point we realized the dataset did not contain a significant number of viable predictors.
+Due to this, we added several contextual features pertaining to UFO sightings and populated these features with random 0s and 1s.
+The features we added were:

+- rural_area
+- city_area
+- observer_alone
+- driving
+- ufo_believer
+- alcohol_consumed
+- multiple_ufo_sighted
+- near_ocean

 ## Methods

+While working on this project, we used the standard suite of tools we had used throughout the course.

+#### Tools
+- sklearn (linear_model, model_selection, metrics)
+- NumPy
+- Pandas
+- Matplotlib
+- Seaborn
+- SciPy

+The majority of the feature engineering we had to do for this project was accomplished using Pandas and NumPy.

 ## Results